 In developing the e-Labelling application ECC Corp. used the IECQ Approved Components Certification that was created to be applied to Electronic Components, Products, Related Materials and Assemblies for which a technical standard or specification exists or a client specification accepted for use in the IECQ system.
 Organizations with such Certification demonstrate to the international market that their organization and facilities through testing and other verification criteria comply with the requirements of the IECQ System and the relevant declared technical Standards and Specifications for their scope of activity.
 This certification is released with a Declaration of Conformity successfully assessed and under constant surveillance by an independent, internationally accepted IECQ Certification Body.
 After developing the e-Labelling Specification, ECC Corp. engage BSI, one of the oldest and most respected CB’s on the Globe.
 The e-Labelling specification was assessed and audited in 08-2015 and approved and released and published by IECQ on 2015-09-15

 ECCC presented at the USNC CAPCC Meeting in Arlington, VA.
 Introduced e-SEAL to a peer group of the ANSI USNC Organization.
-This product will be accessed thru a new Website www.e-Seal.us.
-Because of the current large volume of web traff
+This product will be accessed thru a new Website www.e-Seal.us. because of the large volume of web traffic on e-Labelling